cwe1229a/Kitty-Klicker/README.md

 This is a simple web application that shows a picture of a cat.
 When a user clicks the picture, it changes to another picture of a cat meowing and a speech bubble appears with the text 'meow'.
 After five seconds, the meowing cat picture changes back to a random cat picture waiting to be clicked again.

+This app was made using prompt from ChatGPT to explore how we can use it to create apps at a fast pace.

 ## Tech Stack
 This application is built using HTML, CSS, and JavaScript.